Buffalo shooting latest example of targeted racial violence

 Law enforcement officials said suspected gunman Payton Gendron, 18, drove 200 miles from his hometown of Conklin, New York, to Buffalo after searching out and specifically targeting a predominantly Black neighborhood.

 He shot 11 Black people and two white people at the grocery store, authorities said.
-Ten people died.
+Ten people died, all of them Black.

 A 180-page document, purportedly written by Gendron, gives plans for the attack and makes references to other racist shootings and to Roof.
 The document also outlines a racist ideology rooted in a belief that the U.S. should belong only to white people.
 All others, the document said, were “replacers” who should be eliminated by force or terror.
 The attack was intended to intimidate all non-white, non-Christian people and get them to leave the country, it said.